Peter-SB/Go-Chat-App/README.md

 The core idea is that a session token is a way of identifying a user for a given period.
 This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat web socket or accessing their profile).

-However this can introduce a vulnerability called CSRF (cross site request forgery).
-Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the users knowing.
+However, this can introduce a vulnerability called CSRF (cross site request forgery).
+Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the user's knowing.

 CSRF tokens protect against this by verifying the origin of the request.
-By sending a user a CSRF token when they login, also as a cookie, cross-origin site policy only allowed authorised pages to access the CSRF token and attach it as a customer header.
+By sending a user a CSRF token when they login, also as a cookie, Cross-origin resource sharing policy only allowed authorised pages to access the CSRF token and attach it as a customer header.

+For example: You get tricked into clicking a doggy link.
+The malicious website then sends a request on your behalf to bank.com to transfer funds.
+Because you had already logged into bank.com earlier, you still have a session cookie which will automatically be sent by your browser with the fraudulent request.
+However, the malicious websites can't access the content of another site's cookie with the correct same/cross origin policy.
+Only the original site can access that cookie data and manually attach it to the request headers, identifying the request as comming from an authorised origin.

 CSRF tokens are not needed everywhere though.
 If you load the website and have previously logged in and already have a session token, you can be automatically connected to the websocket.
 However, the browser needs to know the username to connect.
 So the session-check endpoint allows the browser to check the session token validity and get the username.
 This endpoint however wont bother checking the CSRF token since its a GET endpoint and not performing any actions on behalf of the user.
 Generally CSRF tokens are only needed for state-changing operations.